-The following activities for 2017 are planned:
+The following activities for 2019 are planned:

-- Continuing the analysis and the submission of IVS-R4 experiments for dissemination by the IVS. - Continuing the production of periodic global TRF/CRF/EOP solutions and the submission of EOP-S estimates updated by the IVS-R1/R4 experiments to the IVS. - Continuing the submission of Sinex format files based on the 24-hour experiments. - Continuing the analysis of IVS Intensive experiments and submission of EOP-I estimates to the IVS. - Continuing the scheduling, analysis, and database submission for IVS-CRF and IVS-CRDS experiments. - Continuing the post-processing and the analysis of VLBI Intensive data from the MK and PT VLBA stations.
+- Continue analysis and submission of IVS-R4 sessions for dissemination by the IVS. - Continue the production of periodic global TRF/CRF/EOP solutions and the submission of EOP-S estimates to the IVS updated by the IVS-R1 and IVS-R4 sessions. - Continue submission of Sinex format files based on the 24-hour sessions. - Continue the analysis of IVS Intensive sessions and submission of EOP-I estimates to the IVS. - Continue post-processing and analysis of VLBI Intensive data from the Mk and Pt VLBA stations.